xvllinihao/ryu-controller/README.md

 **functions**:

-1.get topology of local network
+1.get topology of the whole network

-2.avoid broadcast storm
+2.find the shortest path to forward the packet

-3.shortestpath in local network
+2.avoid repeated forwarding in the loop